At F8, Mark Zuckerberg says Facebook can’t stop building

 For years, Facebook’s F8 developer conference has kicked off with a keynote in which Mark Zuckerberg rhapsodizes about the importance of connecting people.
 This morning, he did that once more.
 But in the wake of the Cambridge Analytica mess, Zuckerberg’s mantra was intermingled with a healthy dose of crow.

-“It’s not enough to build powerful tools,” he said, echoing a point he’s made repatedly in recent weeks.
+“It’s not enough to build powerful tools,” he said, echoing a point he’s made repeatedly in recent weeks.
 “We have to make sure they’re used for good.
 And we will.”
 Sounding more intense than useful, he ran down some of the ways in which Facebook has been a positive force lately, ranging from its role in the #MeToo movement to the $80 million raised on the platform for Hurricane Harvey relief.

 “We will make mistakes and they will have consequences and we’ll need to fix them,” Zuckerberg said.
-That isn’t exactly “move fast and break things”—an early slogan Facebook stopped using a few years ago—but it did sound like an acknowledgement that the company won’t ever reach a point of uncontroversial serenity, even as it works harder to fight abuse of its platform.
+That isn’t exactly “move fast and break things”—an early slogan Facebook stopped using a few years ago—but it did sound like an acknowledgment that the company won’t ever reach a point of uncontroversial serenity, even as it works harder to fight abuse of its platform.